kletobias/kletobias.github.io/_projects/module_4.md

 ~ $
 ```

 The number of the following command includes the first line of the `ls -ltr` output, which is neither a directory, nor is it a file.
-The actual number of objects in the current directory, in the example is\: $19-1=18$
+The actual number of objects in the current directory, in the example is $19-1=18$.

 ```bash
 ~ $ ls -ltr | wc -l